 We live in a world of duality: yin and yang, pleasure and pain, light and shadow.
 Art gives us a safe place to explore and express the darkness, a form of shadow work that helps us process and release painful thoughts and emotions.

 Some of the most beautiful songs are the saddest songs.
-When we hear the sadness of others transmuted into creative expression, it comforts us to realize that we are not alone.
+When we hear the sadness of others expressed in creativity, it comforts us to remember we are not alone.
 We can’t experience love and light by bypassing the darkness that may be lingering beneath the surface.

-No matter how you feel, art is a place where you can be fully yourself – to cry, to express rage, to confront your demons.
+No matter how you feel, art is a place to be fully yourself – to cry, to express rage, to confront your demons.
 And this honesty opens a portal of connection with others who might relate.
 Vulnerability creates intimacy.

 How creative transmutation works: